TeXro/TeXro/README.md

 ### 🤝 Community & Impact

-I'm proud to be a member of the nonprofit association dedicated to creating meaningful change across the Maghreb region:
+I'm proud to be a member of the nonprofit association **A.M.S (Association Maghreb Solidarité)**,
+dedicated to creating meaningful change across the Maghreb region.

+The association is led by **Mr. Abdeljabar EDDAHI**.

 <p align="center">
   <a href="https://maghrebsolidarite.com" target="_blank" style="text-decoration: none;">